Accounting and Bookkeeping Checklists

 If your accountant is also doing your taxes, s/he will also need your home office expense information and your auto log if you use your personal vehicle for business, along with a listing of all your auto receipts.

-This bookkeeping checklist is slightly different as your accountant or tax preparer requires a bit more to complete their task.
+This bookkeeping checklist is slightly different as your accountant or tax preparer requires a bit more detail on certain items to complete their task.

 Before you close your books at yearend, make sure you enter your adjusting entries from your accountant.